 Varying quality – £50-£150

-A dash camera can be useful for catching criminals an recording evidence in the event of an insurance claim.
-With ever increasing popularity amongst drivers and motorcyclists, manufacturers of dash cameras have seen a big rise in sales of dash cams.
+A dash camera can be useful for catching criminals by recording evidence in the event of an insurance claim.
+With ever-increasing popularity amongst drivers and motorcyclists, manufacturers of dash cameras have seen a big rise in sales of dash cams.